You want smart political talk without the meltdowns?

 I'm not going to be a part of it.

-I mean it is hard.
+I mean, it is hard.

 You have to run the table as a Republican to become president.

-We won every person in the room every single person because they want to hear the hard truth they want to know exactly what's going on.
+We want every person in the room, every single person, because they want to hear the hard truths.

-We don't want to turn custody of our kids over to the teachers' unions and school bureaucrats.
+We don't want to turn custody of our kids over to the teachers unions and school bureaucrats.

 Let's make sure that we bring law and order back to our country and require prosecutors to prosecute according to the law.

-And let's acknowledge that we've got national security threats all around us, and America can't be so arrogant to think we don't need friends.
+And America can't be so arrogant to think we don't need friends.

-We need friends, and we've got to start pulling alliances so that we can do this.
+We need friends and we've got to start pulling alliances so that we can do this.

-And that's what we're telling people, and it's resonating all over the country.
+And it's resonating all over the country.

-And you know, it I think the debate certainly woke things up, but we've seen nothing but momentum ever since, and I think it's because Americans are tired of working for government.
+And, you know, I think the debate certainly woke things up, but we've seen nothing but momentum ever since.

-They want government to be working for them, and we're determined to make that happen.
+They want government to be working for them.

-If I was running it a race and Donald Trump was in the race, look, the guy tends to take a lot of the oxygen out of the room.
+If I was running a race and Donald Trump was in the race, look, the guy tends to take a lot of the oxygen out of the room.

-I don't think you dispute that.
+I don't think you'd dispute that.

 What's yours?